 The Reports are available in PDF format by clicking on the links below.
-Currently, volumes are available from 1999 to 2009 and the first four volumes of 2012.
+Currently, volumes are available from 1999 to 2013.
 Other materials will become available shortly.
 Users wishing to search for individual cases selected in the Reports are invited to use the HUDOC database.

 Lists of judgments, decisions, advisory opinions and inter-State applications